 - Truck accidents

-- Accidents involving motorcyclists, e-scooter riders, pedestrians, and bicyclists
+- Accidents involving commercial vehicles, motorcyclists, e-scooter riders, pedestrians, and bicyclists

 - Hit and run accidents